 In 2018, Epidiolex, a CBD isolate, became an FDA approved medication that is used to treat seizure disorder.
 Epidiolex is considered a Schedule V in the CSA, a least restrictive scheduled substance on the CSA.
 Epidiolex is only available by prescription.
 Since Epidiolex is now an FDA approved medication, CBD isolate cannot be sold by other companies.

 Full spectrum or whole spectrum hemp extracts that contain CBD and other phytocannabinoids from the hemp plant are not isolates of CBD and are therefore legal products as long as the product contains less than 0.3 % THC.

 The Authority of the FDA

-Earlier this year, the FDA issued warning letters to CBD companies, advising them to not make any misleading disease-related claims, such as CBD can cure cancer.
+Earlier this year, the FDA issued warning letters to CBD companies, advising them to not make any misleading disease-related claims, such as CBD can cure malignant tumors.
 In 1938, Congress passed the Food, Drug, and Cosmetics Act.
 This gave authority to the FDA to oversee the safety of food, drugs, medical devices, and cosmetics.